KENKEN0803/croned-twitcasting-recorder-mp4/README.md

     Please refer to the below docs for supported schedule definitions:
     - https://pkg.go.dev/github.com/robfig/cron/v3#hdr-CRON_Expression_Format
     - https://pkg.go.dev/github.com/robfig/cron/v3#hdr-Predefined_schedules
+  + `encode-option`:
+  If not provided, copy the stream without encoding and rebuild the .ts file to mp4 file.
+  See full documentation at https://ffmpeg.org/ffmpeg-codecs.html#toc-Video-Encoders

 ---

 ### **Output**
   Output recording file would be put under the current directory, named after `screen-id-yyyyMMdd-HHmm.ts`
   For example, a recording starts at 15:04 on 2nd Jan 2006 of streamer [小野寺梓@真っ白なキャンバス](https://twitcasting.tv/azusa_shirokyan) would create recording file `azusa_shirokyan-20060102-1504.ts`
+  If ffmpeg is installed, .mp4 file is created instead of .ts file of the same name.